mroberts1/BOOTSTRA.386/manual/index.md

 The problem is nobody has built this and nobody knows how.
 We don't even know if IBM PCs are capable of such a feat.

-This is why I'm manning an office 3,000 miles away in Menlo Park, heading "Project Sparkle", an ambitious moonshot by FNC to try and build such a thing.
+This is why I'm manning an office 3,000 miles away in Menlo Park heading *Project Sparkle*, an ambitious moonshot by FNC to try and build such a thing.

 We had no serious expectations of becoming the cartographers of tomorrow's empires or breathing the first gasps of a rarified air that will eventually fill our technofuture.
 That was just kinda right place, right time, I guess.